jimasp/behave-vsc/CONTRIBUTING.md

 ---
 ## Design principles
 - YAGNI - don't be tempted to add new extension functionality the majority of people don't need.
 More code means more stuff that can break and/or lead to slower performance.
 Edge-case capabilities should be in forked repos.
-(If you think it's a common concern, then please do submit a feature request issue or PR.)
+(If you think it's a common concern, then please submit a feature request issue or PR.)
 - KISS - "It just works" - simple, minimal code to get the job done that is easily understood by others.
 - Don't reinvent the wheel - leverage `vscode` methods (especially for paths), and if necessary standard node functions, to handle things wherever possible.
 - Regardless of the above point, don't add extra npm packages.
 We want to keep the extension lightweight, and avoid versioning/security/licensing/audit problems.